cpetrich/counterfeit_DS18B20/README.md

 * The die ciruit of Family A2 resembles the style of both the die of Family A1 (produced by Maxim) and the die of Family B2 (produced by 7Q-Tek).
 The die size is significantly different from Family A1, so it's not a Maxim-produced DS18B20.

 ## MAX31820
 The MAX31820 is a DS18B20 with limited supply voltage range (i.e. up to 3.7 V) and smaller temperature range of high accuracy \[1,8\].
 Like the DS18B20, it uses one-wire family code 0x28 \[1,8\].
-Preliminary investigations have not (yet) revealed a test to distinguish between DS18B20 of Family A and Maxim-produced MAX31820 in software \[5\].
+Preliminary investigations have not (yet) revealed a test to distinguish between DS18B20 of Family A1 and Maxim-produced MAX31820 in software \[5\].

 ## Warning
 **Sending undocumented function codes to a DS18B20 sensor may render it permanently useless,** for example if temperature calibration coefficients are overwritten \[5\].
 The recommended way of identifying counterfeit sensors is to check whether the ROM does not follow the pattern 28-xx-xx-xx-xx-00-00-xx \[5\].
 (While the ROM can be overwritten in Families B1 and D1 to mimic genuie sensors, we have not come across sensors with spoofed ROM \[5\].)